GMOD/jbrowse-components/website/docs/api_guide.md

 type: synchronous

-- `conf: Record<string,unknown>` - a snapshot of a configuration object that is displayed in the about dialog
+- `config: Record<string,unknown>` - a snapshot of a configuration object that is displayed in the about dialog

 ### TrackSelector-multiTrackMenuItems